adangert/JoustMania/README.md

 ```
 sudo ./enable_ap.sh
 ```
-Note that this disables normal Wi-Fi on the Pi, but a wired connection will still work.
+Note that this disables normal Wi-Fi on the Pi, the ethernet connection may not work either.
 The default SSID is "JOUSTMANIA" and the default password is "joustmania"; both (and other) settings may be adjusted in the apfiles/hostapd.conf file before running enable_ap.sh.
 To connect to the game, go to http://10.3.141.1/ in your web browser.
 To disable the access point and restore Wi-Fi, run the command
 ```
 sudo ./disable_ap.sh
 ```